iot2tangle/XDK110-Bosch/mqtt-sdcard/README.md

 ![Streams Gateway receiving SenseHat data](https://iot2tangle.io/assets/screenshots/XDKMQTTEXPLORER.png)

-IMPORTANT: The device will be authenticated through the "device" field in the request (in this case XDK-HTTP), this has to match what was set as device_name in the config.json on the Gateway (see Configuration section above)!

-After a few seconds you should now see the data beeing recieved by the Subscriber!
+**IMPORTANT:** Devices will be authenticated by the Gateway through the "whitelisted_device_ids" parameter of the config.json.
+Be sure to use the same Device Id on both config files (the one used for the XDK110 SD Card and the one used by the Gateway).